 Given the breathtaking pace at which some of these companies have grown in just a matter of years, this model is fast becoming the go-to strategy for new startups in the digital era.
 But what exactly are the benefits and potential of a platform-based business model, and why should you – as a business owner or entrepreneur – care?

 To get to the heart of what makes a platform-based business model successful, consider the common denominator of companies such as Uber, Airbnb, and YouTube.
 Sure, they are all internet-based businesses with millions of users across the globe, but more importantly, the primary service they provide is that of a matchmaker between two parties.

 In the case of Uber, for instance, that connection would be between taxi drivers and their passengers, while Airbnb matches people looking for temporary accommodation with landlords or homeowners.
 YouTube is less direct in this way, but ultimately no different, providing content creators with a chance to connect with their target audiences.

-Indeed, by allowing third-party companies to use its marketplace, Apple achieved two things - they increased their value proposition in the B2C segment, while simultaneously opening new revenue streams in the B2B sector (it receives a commission for every single transaction that takes place on its platforms).
+Indeed, by allowing third-party companies to use its marketplace, Apple has achieved two things: they have increased their value proposition in the B2C segment, while simultaneously opening new revenue streams in the B2B sector (it receives a commission for every single transaction that takes place on its platforms).
 This business strategy has enabled Apple to diversify its products and services beyond simple consumer goods, turning it into one of the most successful brands in the world.

 The Potential of Platform-Based Business Models